Deploying landscape management plans in the Red Hills of Florida

 In response to the need to make certification more accessible to these small-forest owners, the PEFC endorsed 2015-2020 American Tree Farm System (ATFS) Standards introduced additional flexibility in meeting the requirements for comprehensive management planning.

 This flexibility allows for the development of landscape level planning frameworks to which landowners may subscribe and engage, allowing for credible certification under ATFS.
 By developing landscape level planning frameworks in the US South, the barriers to family landowner participation in certification can be significantly reduced.

 PEFC and landscape level management

 In late 2015, the American Forest Foundation and the Florida Forest Service agreed to pilot landscape level planning frameworks in the Red Hills region of Florida.
-Since then, a landscape management plan has been completed, and the 2016 PEFC Collaboration Fund is now supporting the deployment of the plan in the region.
+Since then, a landscape management plan has been completed, and the 2016 PEFC Collaboration Fund supported the deployment of the plan in the region.

-The project will begin with the development of a Guide to be used by the Florida Forest Service foresters and other foresters when they meet with the region’s forest owners.
-Using the guide, they will be able to select and recommend the most suitable forest management practices for each forest owner, based on a pre-set list.
+The project began with the development of a Guide for the Florida Forest Service foresters and other foresters to use when they meet with the region’s forest owners.
+Using the guide, they can select and recommend the most suitable forest management practices for each forest owner, based on a pre-set list.

-At the same time, the project will carry out a wide-ranging marketing strategy to engage the region’s forest owners in the project.
-This will include the use of focus groups, and follow up meetings with interested forest owners.
+At the same time, the project carried out a wide-ranging marketing strategy to engage the region’s forest owners in the project.
+This included the use of focus groups, and follow up meetings with interested forest owners.

-Looking to the future, the project will identify and document best practices in the deployment of the landscape management plan to enable its replication in other landscapes.
-The experiences gained during this project will also be used to feedback into the continued development of the Guide, improving both the Guide itself and the larger landscape management plan.
+Looking foward, the project identified and documented best practices in the deployment of the landscape management plan to enable its replication in other landscapes.
+The experiences gained during this project were used to feedback into the continued development of the Guide, improving both the Guide itself and the larger landscape management plan.